Crptocurious/commonskeeper/README.md

 <action type="speak">Let's stick to 5 fish each!</action>
 ```

 Why XML?
-It is small, language‑model‑friendly, and easy to regex out of natural text.
+It is small, structured, and easy to parse out of text responses.

-Large Language Models
+Agent Responses

 Two trigger styles are demonstrated: